jasset75/Spark-Cassandra-Notes/docs/Environment.md

 Apache Cassandra could be defined as:
 > "hybrid between a key-value and a column-oriented (or tabular) database management system"--- [Apache Cassandra.
 (2018, January 1).
 Wikipedia, The Free Encyclopedia.](https://en.wikipedia.org/wiki/Apache_Cassandra)

-We need an environment which be able to connect to a Cassandra cluster and extract data from that without _bottle necks_ if possible.
+We need an environment which be able to connect to Cassandra cluster and extract data from that without _bottle necks_ if possible.
 In this environment we'll install Cassandra locally.
 However, it could access to a remote cluster as well.

 We could use several programming languages onto Spark; Scala is one of them, and it has as a requirement Java Virtual Machine, so we need to install Java + Scala in order to use Spark with, as well as python interpreter if we use this programming language.

+Spark is scalable, developing a cluster of nodes we could use pararell programming achiving the optimun.
+But for simplicity sake, we'll also install spark locally.

 As development environment we will use an VMWare Virtual Machine with Ubuntu as O.S.; this is the basic list of tuples product-version we are going to harness: